-*Those printed in bold are the partner’s behaviors that were reported by more than 30% of the participants
+*Those printed in bold are the partner behaviors that were reported by more than 30% of the participants

 Emotional consequences of complying with unwanted sex

-Table 5 shows the variety of emotions that may be felt by women after performing sexual activities.
-We can see that the participants’ answers to describe how they feel after performing unwanted sexual activities also varies, from positive emotions: loved (58.1%), happy (46%), romantic (45.8%), dan satisfied (46%), as well as negative emotions: guilty (58.1%), scared (42.2%), regret (41.4%), ashamed (39.4%), and confused (38.1%).
+Table 5 shows the variety of emotions that women felt after performing unwanted sexual activities.
+We can see that the participants’ descriptions of how they feel after performing unwanted sexual activities also varies, from positive emotions: loved (58.1%), happy (46%), romantic (45.8%), and satisfied (46%); as well as negative emotions: guilty (58.1%), scared (42.2%), regret (41.4%), ashamed (39.4%), and confused (38.1%).

 Table 5.
 Emotion(s) experienced after consenting to unwanted sexual activities